pymupdf/PyMuPDF-Optional-Material/docs/document.rst

       :rtype: :ref:`Pixmap`

-    .. method:: getPageImageList(pno)
+    .. method:: getPageImageList(pno, full=False)

       PDF only: Return a list of all image descriptions referenced by a page.

       :arg int pno: page number, 0-based in :math:`- \infty < pno < pageCount`.
+      :arg bool full: whether to also include the :data:`xref` of the *Form /XObject* where the item is referenced.
+This is zero if the item is part of page's /Resources.

       :rtype: list

       :returns: a list of images shown on this page.
-Each entry looks like ``[xref, smask, width, height, bpc, colorspace, alt. colorspace, name, filter]``.
+Each entry looks like ``[xref, smask, width, height, bpc, colorspace, alt. colorspace, name, filter, form_xref]``.
 Where

         * ``xref`` (*int*) is the image object number,
         * ``smask`` (*int* optional) is the object number of its soft-mask image (if present),